jocarsa/jocarsa-snow/README.md

 - JavaScript Methods: Accessible via the `jocarsaSnow` object.

 ### Customizing Toolbar
-You can modify the toolbar buttons in the `wysiwyg_editor.js` file by editing the `toolbar.innerHTML` string.
+You can modify the toolbar buttons in the `jocarsa | snow.js` file by editing the `toolbar.innerHTML` string.

 Example:
 ```javascript